xKranze/the-joke-dealer/README.md

 # the-joke-dealer
 Need to lighten the room up?
 I got the joke for you!
+Not for the faint of heart!

 ## Description